 Life University participates in federally funded financial aid programs, including grants, loans, and work study.
 In addition, scholarships are available to Life students through the University, as well as through state chiropractic organizations, businesses, and other private sources.

 In order to begin the financial aid process, you must first complete a Free Application for Federal Student Aid (FAFSA).
 You do not have to be accepted for admission to complete the FAFSA.
 The amount of aid you receive will depend partly on your documented financial need and partly on your status as an undergraduate or a graduate student.
-You must make satisfactory academic progress (SAP policy can be found in the “Quarterly”), as defined by your grade point average and the number of courses you have passed, to continue receiving financial aid; also you must be at least a half-time student to qualify for most financial aid programs.
+You must make satisfactory academic progress (SAP policy can be found in the “Quarterly”), as defined by your grade point average and the number of courses you have passed, to continue receiving financial aid; also you must be at least a half-time student to qualify for most financial aid programs, and registered for courses counting towards your degree.

 Counselors from Financial Aid can advise you about all possible sources of financial aid.
 This office is available as a resource even after you leave Life.
 You may ask for counseling regarding student debts at any time.